 Fentanyl Drug Test

 Fentanyl and its analogs are extremely fast-acting synthetic narcotic analgesics with high potency and short duration of action.
-These drugs have similar dependency properties to that of morphine.
+These drugs are highly addictive.

 To screen and confirm fentanyl in urine, we utilize sophisticated analytical methods on state-of-the art instrumentation.
 Screening is conducted via enzyme immunoassay (EIA) and confirmation analysis is performed via liquid chromatography-tandem mass spectrometry (LC-MS/MS).

 Features & Benefits

 - Useful in many detection and monitoring situations: addiction treatment, methadone clinics, probation, parole, drug courts, and more

-- Certified toxicologists and support representatives available to assist you
+- Toxicologists and support representatives available to assist you